top of page

 The rise of the solid-body electric guitar was not solely Fenders doing.
 Other individuals would start inventing their own solid body guitars, like Les Paul who were building his "Log" at Epiphone.
 Leo eventually started working on what would to become the Fender Esquire, the precursor of the Telecaster.
 In 1948 he had a prototype ready.

-He launched the Esquire in 1950, that was to further evolve to the 2-pickup Broadcaster, then Telecaster after a trademark dispute with Gretch.
+He launched the Esquire in 1950, that was to further evolve to the 2-pickup Broadcaster, then ultimately Telecaster after a trademark dispute with Gretch.

 Leo was an inventor first and a businessman second.
 He did not know how to play guitar ever, yet alone tune one up, but was always keen on learning from artists what they need and improvements they wish to see for his guitars.

-After some years, he would become involved with business affairs alongside ex-Fender employe Forrest White and Tom Walker.
+After some years, he would become involved with business affairs alongside ex-Fender employee Forrest White and Tom Walker.
 With them they started what was to become "Music Man" which Fender became president for in 1975 under his CLF Research company he had founded.

 He pulled out a short time after and started G&L with George Fullerton.
 This was to be the last position Leo worked at where he kept developing on the Stratocaster inspired design until he passed away.